 What makes it even more interesting is that the name Capitoline was derived from caput (the Latin word for head), getting its name from a human skull that was found while workers were digging for the Temple of Jupiter (built by the last legendary King of Rome before the Senate took control of the provinces).

 For the first time since I left Bengaluru, I felt a sense of loneliness growing stronger with every step.
-I had never come this far from home before now and I was dearly missing it.
-There fell a deep silence for some time (‘lost in solitude’ I’d like to call it).
+I had never come this far from home and I was dearly missing it.
+There fell a deep silence for some time.
 ‘You need to visit Bengaluru the next time you come to India’, I told John looking up at his face.
-‘It is beautiful just like Rome but greener and merrier.
-We also speak your language should the need arise’.
-I was comprehensively lost in thought for a long time now, suddenly realising that I’d spend 25 years of my life in the city that looks so much like Rome, with those narrow streets, the lush green environment, and cultural diversity.
+‘It is beautiful just like Rome but greener and merrier.’
+I was comprehensively lost in thought for a long time now, suddenly realising that I’d spend 25 years of my life in the city that looks so much like Rome, with those narrow streets, the lush green environment, and the cultural diversity.
 However, Rome is different in one aspect, unlike Bengaluru it has managed to preserve its aboriginal language even though the city is inhabited by people from different parts of the world.
 (In fact, this difference distinctly categorises the two cities).
-I felt very remorseful for the damage that had been done to my city (‘It was better before capitalists laid siege to the city’s beautiful landscape inviting thousands of non-native workers eventually damaging the city’s rich culture and tradition‘, I thought).
+I felt very remorseful for the damage that had been done to my city (‘It was better before capitalists laid siege to the city’s beautiful landscape inviting thousands of non-native workers eventually damaging the city’s rich culture‘, I thought).

 ‘We made it!’, said John catching his breath (perhaps the old man took little notice of my eloquent story or perhaps my muffled voice died before reaching his eardrums).
 ‘Heads-up, boy, we’ve reached the Piazza.
 Look, there’s the statue of Marcus Aurelius, beautiful isn’t it?’.
 We had reached the Piazza del Campidoglio (the square which was designed by Michelangelo and the exact spot which served as a Roman citadel some 2000 years before Michelangelo).